WheatonCS/aGoodMystery/step_0_collectTexts/README.md

 Forming a valid comparison group is critical.
 These texts are but a first attempt.
 We hope these will be augmented in (your?) subsequent analyses.

+Notes: Not every one of these texts are used in subsequent analyses.
+For each step, we have included the subset from /corpus that were used for that particular test.

 Thanks for help in corpus construction from:

 Shirrel Rhoades,